E-scooters still a learning experience for Wichita

-There arrival was not without some controversy. and many wondered if rental scooters would fly in the air capitol.
+There arrival was not without some controversy, and many wondered if rental scooters would fly in the Air Capital.

 “A lot of people are using them,” says Jeff Hotze.